-So, here are seven blogging tasks I’ve been tackling in the waiting rooms.
+So, here are seven blogging and business tasks you can take care of in the waiting rooms.

 1. Tackle Email

 One perk of the smartphone is the mail feature.
-From my phone, I can easily tackle several emails in the waiting room.
+From your phone, I you can take care of many email related tasks in the waiting room.

 - Read new emails

-- Unsubscribe from email lists I no longer want
+- Unsubscribe from email lists you no longer want to receive

-- Review the emails in my inbox to help set priorities
+- Review the emails in your inbox to help set priorities

-- Reply to any emails that don’t require attachments (turning the phone sideways and getting the bigger keyboard helps!)
+- Reply to any emails that don’t require attachments from your computer (turning the phone sideways and getting the bigger keyboard helps!)